sandushiw98/Immunia/README.md

-# Immunia
+# Immunia_frontend
-Child Vaccination Management system
+Immunia is a child vaccination management system.
+Here I intend to built front end of that system.